Lumavate-Team/documentation/docs/6-CLI.rst

 .. warning::
    ``--table`` is deprecated.
-   Use ``--format`` to see the JSON values organized in table format.
+   Use ``--format`` to see JSON values organized in table format.

 .. warning::
-   File paths with spaces in them may need to be specified in the main command using the ``-path`` option as some computers do not accept these paths any other way.
+   File paths with spaces in them may need to be specified in the main command using the ``-path`` option so as to preserve the spaces.

 .. _Component-set-version Components: